Monopoly Is Ditching Its Thimble For A T-Rex Token

 Five of the old tokens — the top hat, the race car, the battleship, Scottie the schnauzer, and the cat — are staying.
 The thimble, the boot, and the wheelbarrow didn’t make the cut, and a T-Rex, rubber ducky, and penguin will replace them in the version of Monopoly that will start hitting shelves in August 2017.
 The five returning tokens will maintain the same designs as before, and gameplay will not change.

 Fans picked the eight pieces from 64 possible choices in an online poll run by Hasbro, which owns Monopoly.
-Options included digital symbols like a hashtag, a winking emoji, or a Facebook-esque thumbs up.
+Options included digital symbols like a hashtag, a winking emoji, and a Facebook-esque thumbs up.
 Other tokens included old-school versions of current technology like a typewriter and rotary phone.

 BuzzFeed News recently conducted its own informal poll of which millennial Monopoly piece people would choose from the 64 options: a Major Key, a #hashtag, a winky face emoji, a thumbs up/Like button, a computer, a kissy face emoji, a classic smiley face, or a Rich Uncle Pennybags emoji.
 The computer far outstripped any competitors, garnering above a million votes, far outpacing the number of votes that Scottie the dog received in Hasbro’s poll.
 The next highest-voted token in BuzzFeed’s poll, the Major Key, received about 140,000.